abel-research/OpenLimb/README.md

 --------

 This dataset uses a Creative Commons Attribution Share Alike 4.0 International license, which can be found [here](../main/LICENSE)
+Share Alike means that if you remix, transform, or build upon the dataset, you must distribute your contributions under the same license.

 How to acknowledge
 ------------------